sysborg/sorla-db/README.md

 ```

 ### $gt
-$gt compares values that is greater than, for example anyone who have age above 20, all the documents will return in this example.
+$gt compares values that is greater than, for example everyone who have age above 20, all the documents will return in this example.
 ```
 const results = window.sorla.db.updatedTags.find({
   age: { $gt: 36 }